rohitcoder/arximughal/README.md

 Mostly, I do JavaScript/ReactJS stuff.
 But I love working with PHP/Laravel & WordPress.

-You can react out to me at:
+You can reach out to me at:

 🧑‍💻: [arslanaslam.me](https://arslanaslam.me) <br />
 🐦: [@arximughal](https://twitter.com/arximughal) <br />